intellij-dlanguage/intellij-dlanguage/README.md

 There is a nice blog post about setting up the tools at: [www.samael.me.uk](http://www.samael.me.uk/2015/12/d-plugin-for-intellij-idea.html)

+**Note**: If you have dub in a standard location, you don’t need to configure it.
+It will be detected and picked-up automatically.

 ### Configuring DCD

 To configure DCD in the dcd-server add a comma separated list of paths that point to your libraries that you want to include in autocompletion.